ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 ```

 Once you are happy with the results of your local testing,
-you are ready to deploy your application to RunPod Serverless.
+you are ready to deploy your application to Runpod Serverless.
 This will require you to build a Docker image containing your
 application code using a Dockerfile.